Trendead/HolyPokemon/README.md

-# HolyC Pokemon Red (TempleOS)
+# HolyC Pokemon Red

-This repo contains a TempleOS-targeted Game Boy emulator path focused on running real Pokemon Red with real gameplay and persistent save support.
+This repo contains a TempleOS targeted Game Boy emulator path focused on running real Pokemon Red.
 ## Quick Start

 1. Clone this repo and `cd` into it.